mindyng/Take-Homes/README.md

 :pill: .:WithMe Health

-data parsing on claims data using SQL and JSON
+-Data parsing on pharmacy claims data using SQL and JSON

 :chart_with_upwards_trend: .:Short-Term Energy Demand Forecasting

-Used SARIMA, Prophet and LSTM to perform short-term (<24 hrs) energy demand prediction to "keep the lights on"
+-Perform short-term (<24 hrs) energy demand prediction to "keep the lights on" using SARIMA, Prophet and LSTM